Reverse Mortgage Frequently Asked Questions

 While the reverse mortgage allows you to age in place and has no recourse, you are spending what has typically become a portion of the inheritance people have historically left to their heirs.
 With the changing of people's life expectancies, people no longer work until they are 62 and then pass at 70 leaving an estate with a paid off mortgage for their heirs.
 Now, people are living longer and need an additional source of income to help fund their retirement as social security is not equipped to fulfill all their needs.

-The reverse mortgage is an excellent and viable retirement tool but many older Americans find it better to talk to their families early on in the decision making process.
+The reverse mortgage is an excellent and viable retirement tool, but many older Americans find it better to talk to their families early in the decision-making process.
 Most family members are not equipped to fund their family needs as well as those of their parents and see reverse mortgages as welcome vehicles for their senior family members, however, communication is highly recommended.
 Also See: Here are the Downsides of a Reverse Mortgage in 2021

 How do I determine if the Reverse Mortgage is the right loan for me?

 The reverse mortgage may not be right for all borrowers.
 There are many things to consider.
-With the costs of the loan and the government insurance, if you only need the loan for a very short period of time, a reverse mortgage may not be the right option for you.
+With the costs of the loan and the government insurance, if you only need the loan for a very short period, a reverse mortgage may not be the right option for you.
 On the other hand, if you intend to occupy your property for a long period of time and wish to never make another payment for life while accessing your equity in the form of monthly payments, a line of credit, or both, then a reverse mortgage may be perfect for you!
 Learn more about how a reverse mortgage works.

 How can I choose to take the reverse mortgage proceeds and are there any restrictions on what I use the funds for?